 - 8 large shrimp shells on

-- 10 oz. sashimi-grade tune cut into small dice
+- 10 oz. tuna steak sashimi grade, is possible, cut into small dice

-- 1 cup diced peeled, and seeded watermelon
+- 1 cup watermelon peeled, seeded, and diced

 - 1 serrano chile stemmed, seeded, and minced

-- 1 tablespoon ground chili powder Ancho is really good
+- 1 tbsp chili powder Ancho is really good